Typelixir/typelixir/lib/TYPE_SYSTEM.md

 end
 ```

-Function `func` can be correctly applied to an integer:
+Function `func1` can be correctly applied to an integer:

 ```elixir
 func1(2)   # 84.0
 ```

-but other kinds of applications would fail:
+But other kinds of applications will fail:

 ```elixir
 func1(2.0)   # wrong
 func1("2")   # wrong
 ```

-We can also define functions using the type `any` to avoid the typecheck:
+We can also define functions using the `any` type to avoid the type check:

 ```elixir
 @spec func2(any) :: boolean